-The subschemaTimestamp indicates the time that the subschema subentry for the entry (see 15.3) was created or last modified.
+An attribute of the subschemaTimestamp operational attribute type indicates the time that the subschema subentry for the entry (see 15.3) was created or last modified.
 It is available in every entry:

-The generalizedTimeMatch and generalizedTimeOrderingMatch matching rules are defined in ITU-T Rec.
-X.520 | ISO/IEC 9594-6.
+The generalizedTimeMatch and generalizedTimeOrderingMatch matching rules are defined in Rec.
+ITU-T X.520 | ISO/IEC 9594-6.